Surrogacy in California—Is Surrogacy Legal In All States?

 These include:

-Anyone considering either trying to find a surrogate or to become a surrogate while residing in these states should check into the legalities before moving forward in the surrogate process.
+Anyone considering either trying to find a surrogate or to become a surrogate while residing in these states should check into the legalities before moving forward.

-Most of the surrogate births in these states are a family member or close friend becoming a surrogate for couples struggling with infertility.
-These cases are more altruistic in nature and no financial compensation is legally allowed.
+Most of the surrogate births in these states are a family member or close friend of couples struggling with infertility.

 States with Less Friendly Surrogate Laws but Not Outright Forbidden